 There are many plants to choose from when considering ground cover for shaded areas.
 A few species survive best in fully shaded environments.
 Here we will detail the top 5 plants to grow in a shaded spot that provides ground cover.

 Another top pick for fully shaded ground cover is Vinca Minor Periwinkle plants.
-This species is known for its beautiful flowers and full cover foliage.
+This species is known for its beautiful flowers and full-cover foliage.
 These will only grow to be a few inches tall.
-However, they can bare long vines.
-Vinca Minor Periwinkle plants survive best in full shade areas and bloom in the early Summer months.
+However, they can bear long vines.
+Vinca Minor Periwinkle plants survive best in whole shade areas and bloom in the early Summer months.
 These do tend to take over an area, so keep a careful eye on them.
 It is recommended to plant them with few to no other species.

-Pachysandra Procumbens is another smart option for shaded ground cover in your garden.
-These are considered to be a low maintenance option and grow to be about a foot high.
+Pachysandra Procumbens is another brilliant option for shaded ground cover in your garden.
+These are considered to be a low-maintenance option and grow to be about a foot high.
 They require a mostly shaded area and a moderate amount of water.
 You can expect them to bloom in early Spring and show some white flowers.
 Pachysandra Procumbens spread slowly and eventually form colonies.
 Too much sunlight can hurt the health of these plants, so make sure there is plenty of shade.

 A popular choice for shaded ground cover plants is Phlox plants.
 These plants produce gorgeous flowers in blue, pink, white, and red.
 They grow best in sandy soil and a generous amount of shade.
 These are expected to bloom in late Spring and early Summer.
 Not only do Phlox plants provide adequate ground cover, but they also attract bees and butterflies due to their natural color and scent.

 Our final top pick is Trumpet Vine plants.
 These beautiful plants are easy to grow and can also attract hummingbirds.
 This species produces red, orange, and pink flowers that are very appealing to the eye.
 Trumpet Vine plants survive best in well-drained and shaded environments.
-These plants can be invasive if they are around other species, so make sure to place them in a separate area to allow them to grow without disrupting different plant life.
+These plants can be invasive if they are around other species, so make sure to place them in a separate area to grow without disrupting different plant lives.